user01/storybook-illustrator/README.md

 ### Dependencies

 Python dependencies are in the pip3 file `requirements.txt`.
 Note that nltk requires data files, which are loaded by `python -m nltk.downloader all`.
-Pytorch will automatically retrieve resnet preloadings on the first run.
+Pytorch will automatically retrieve Resnet preloadings on the first run.

 ### Data